ProxiBlue/hyva-qtyinput/README.md

 ## Note

 * Not tested with MSI enabled.
-The site build I created for this has MSI stripped out
+The site build I created this for has MSI stripped out
-* Only tested with Simple Product Types
+* Only tested with Simple Product Types as the site I created this for only has simple products